google/graphicsfuzz/docs/glsl-fuzz-generate.md

   --replace-float-literals
                          Replace float  literals  with  uniforms. (default:
                          false)
-  --generate-uniform-bindings
-                         Put all uniforms  in  uniform  blocks and generate bindings;  required   for   Vulkan  compatibility.
+  --vulkan               Put all uniforms  in  uniform  blocks and generate
+                         bindings;  required   for   Vulkan  compatibility.
+                         Also enables vulkan-specific features and performs
+                         shader validation as vulkan target.
                          (default: false)
   --max-uniforms MAX_UNIFORMS
                          Ensure that generated  shaders  have  no more than